mvdnbrk/kiyoh-php-api/README.md

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security
+## Security Vulnerabilities

-If you discover any security related issues, please email mvdnbrk@gmail.com instead of using the issue tracker.
+Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits